jpmintz01/oTree/README.md

 Fixed:
+- disable buttons on RPS instruction page...(use div instead of button)
+- Add "I will not share information about this study with others until told to do so" to informed consent.
 - fix text and button size on tablet (P-W)
 - block browser commands (back/reload/keyboard/etc) or tell participants not to use keyboard except to type (and not to click back or reload)
 - figure out kiosk mode